UWCS/rs118/src/raytracer.md

 ![](./img/11.png)

-This specific scene looks a bit rubbish, so let's do one nicer.
+This specific scene looks a bit rubbish, so let's do one that's a bit nicer.

 ## 12: A Final Render